Predictia/AQUA/notebooks/aquathon/plenary/01_AQUA-console-and-Reader-class.md

 aqua add obs
 ```

-However, quite often we want to link our files instead of copying them, because maybe we're working on data that are going to be updated often.
-Let's then use the catalog repository that we cloned for this purpose.
+However, it is possible to link our files, because we're working with a developer version of the catalog or we're working on a new catalog.
+AQUA has the possibility to add new catalogs not part of the official repository, in order to support other projects.

+Let's add the other catalogs used in the session:

 ```bash
 aqua add nextgems3